gojchristopher/nextjs_tailwind_sample/README.md

      - for registering new dynamic utility styles
     # addComponents()
      - for registering new static component styles
-    # matchComponents()
-     - for registering new dynamic component styles
-    # addBase()
-     - for registering new base styles
-    # addVariant()
-     -  for registering custom static variants
-    # matchVariant()
-     - for registering custom dynamic variants
     # theme()
      - for looking up values in the user’s theme configuration
-    # config()
-     - for looking up values in the user’s Tailwind configuration
-    # corePlugins()
-     - for checking if a core plugin is enabled
-    # e()
-     - for manually escaping strings meant to be used in class names